-Cosmetology is a two-year interactive program teaching students the latest techniques in hair, skin and nail care from experienced cosmetology professionals in a state-of-the-art salon setting.
-Upon completion of the two-year program, students may test to receive a cosmetology license from the Arizona Board of Cosmetology.
+Cosmetology is a fast growing industry in Arizona.
+Students can earn twelve high school credits upon successful completion of the two year program.
+Students will learn the latest techniques of hair, skin and nail care.
+Through personalized, hands-on training students will apply their advanced skills in a classroom salon.
+As a result, students will become highly marketable when applying for a career in the cosmetology field.
+Cosmetology training begins during the summer following sophomore year.
 Enrollment is limited.
 Students must have completed 10 high school credits, including 2 credits in English before beginning cosmetology training.
 Students must provide their own transportation.
 A West-MEC application and travel form is required.
 Application and informational sheets are available online at www.west-mec.org or in your high school counseling office.

-GRADE: 11-12 (Priority given to Junior students) LENGTH: 2 years
+GRADE: 11-12

+LENGTH: 2 Year Program (Junior & Senior year)

-FEES AND SUPPLIES: \$1,200 for student kit, books and supplies
+TUITION AND FEES: Student responsibility - \$1,200 for student kit, supplies and books